 Specify the payload of the URL request.

-The default payload is OK.
+The default payload is OK

-Usage: payload : '{"foo": "bar"}'
+: '{"foo": "bar"}'

 This action option is supported by the following actions: Send an HTTP Request.

-Specify bottom to display the action button at the bottom of the page.
+to display the action button at the bottom of the page.
 The default position is below all inputs.

-Usage: position : bottom
+Usage: position

 To place an action button among your inputs, for example on a certain tab, you can use an Infotext or HTML Panel to perform the action using performActionWithName.
-For example, <a href="javascript:performActionWithName('aButton')"><button type="button" class="btn btn-sm btn-success buttonMargin molnifyActionButton">Click this!</button></a> displays a button to click on the action with name "aButton".
+For example, <a href="javascript:performActionWithName('aButton')"><button type="button" class="btn btn-sm btn-success buttonMargin molnifyActionButton">Click this!</button></a>

 This action option is supported by the following actions: Add Record to Database, Add Row to Google Sheets Document, Add Row to Database, Download Custom Data, Download Database Table, Email, Generate File, Generate a PDF Report, Multiple Actions, Save Scenario, Send an HTTP Request.

-If set to TRUE, then the scenario cannot be viewed by other users.
+, then the scenario cannot be viewed by other users.

-The default is TRUE.
+The default is TRUE

-Usage: private : FALSE
+Usage: private

 This action option is supported by the following actions: Save Scenario.